If you want to learn how to play Black Magic Woman by Santana, this is a great place to get started.

-For the Solos in this song, Santana pretty much sticks to the D Minor Blues scale in the 10th position, borrowing fairly liberally from the D Dorian (also in the 10th position) when he needs the extra tones.
+For the Solos in Black Magic Woman, Santana pretty much sticks to the D Minor Blues scale in the 10th position, borrowing fairly liberally from the D Dorian (also in the 10th position) when he needs the extra tones.
 We will bring you the solos in a future article.
 (Fig 25)

 Figure – 25

 Once you have all of these parts down, you can play the whole song, minus the solo.

 B = Intro Part 2

 C = Verse 1/Solo

 Black Magic Woman = A B C D E E E E E F G